Qiskit/qiskit/docs/cdoc/qk-target.rst

     // Free the created target.
     qk_target_free(target);

-The Target C API currently only supports additions of ``StandardGate`` instances as ``NormalOperation``.
-The functionality will be expanded over time as we improve our Rust data model capabilities.
+The Target C API currently only supports additions of ``QkGate`` instances with either no parameters or fixed parameters.
+Support for regular parameters will be added in the future.
+The functionality will keep expanding over time as we improve our Rust data model capabilities.

 Functions
 =========